 With a conspiratorial whisper, Tildy replied, “She stands before you, young seeker.
 What would you ask of the Shadow of Eddlweld?”

 The boy looked at the witch’s hooded face, and then back at the Tildy.
 “Her?”
-He seemed disappointed.
+He frowned in disappointment.

 “Certainly!
 You were perhaps expecting some hobgoblin or old crone?”
 Tildy asked with a laugh.

-The boy stared hard at the witch, whose hidden features remained impassive.
+The boy stared hard at the witch, who remained impassive.
 “You’re pulling my leg,” he said at last.

 “Oh, is she?” the witch replied.
 She hunched over, pulling back her hood as she put her face near his.
-Tildy had always thought the witch looked very much like a regular woman, her features sometimes harsh, though never unkind.
+Tildy had always thought her adoptive mother looked very much like any other woman, her features sometimes severe, though never unkind.
 The boy stepped back, nonetheless.

 “I wonder lad, how is your spleen?” she asked with a graveled affectation to her voice.
-She jabbed a finger toward his chest, the one with the long yellow nail.
+She jabbed a finger toward his chest, the one with the long yellow nail and blood-red ring.
 “I need some bile for a warty curse, but I needs it fresh!”
 She finished with a low cackle.

 Tildy watched the boy’s eyes widen and was about to intervene when he gave the witch a shrewd look.
-“How would you know if it’s fresh?”
+“How would you tell if it’s fresh?”

-“I wonder how it tastes?” he said thoughtfully as he studied it.
-Tildy had never seen the witch’s game go on this long.
-Children usually ran after the first witchy nonsense that they’d expected, yet dreaded to hear.
-This boy seemed only more intrigued.
+“I wonder how it tastes?” he said thoughtfully with an outstretched hand.
+Tildy hadn’t seen the witch’s game go on so long.
+Children usually ran after the first witchy nonsense that they’d expected yet dreaded to hear.
+It had only intrigued the boy.
 “And I wonder what made someone first try that.
 I mean, swallow a dried salamander?
 Who thinks of things like that?”